metho12/Scaling_Techniques/README.md

 5- Robust Scaling

-in this repo. we just apply Standardization
+in this repo. we just apply Standardization on

 In standardization, we calculate the z-value for each of the data points and replaces those with these values